cysouw/diathesis/text/c01_introduction.md

    Der Fahrradfahrer fürchtet sich vor den Anstieg.
 :::

 Hidden in these succinct definitions there are various intricate grammatical concepts that need some more discussion in subsequent sections.
-The most general notions are discussed directy below, while the specific discussion of the analysis and classification of different kinds of diathesis is postponed for the next chapter.
+The most general notions are discussed directly below, while the specific discussion of the analysis and classification of different kinds of diathesis is postponed for the next chapter.

 ## Definitional details